Skip to main content

 “The life that Bondita lives today is your endowment.
 She is not the kind of girl who will disobey or disrespect that, forget her education, or weave dreams in a web of superstition for things beyond her.
 What is not hers, she does not claim, Barrister Babu.
 You don't have to stay out of the house for her.
 She will go where you want whenever you want.
 You will just have to tell her once."
 A shiver ran down Aniruddha's entire being at Bondita’s last words.
 He wanted to stop her when she left, but no words came out of her mouth as his heart was gripped in fear.

 What did she know?
 How did she know?
 How much did she know?
-This was his fear forever, that the feeling of gratitude would be born in Bondita’s heart and maybe one day she would stop showing her right over him, demanding what she wanted from him or even correcting him.
-How would Aniruddha explain to her that he dreamed of a future with her not out of kindness, but out of love?
+This was his fear forever, that the feeling of gratitude would be born in Bondita’s heart and maybe one day she would stop showing her right on him, demanding what she wanted from him, or even correcting him.
+How would Aniruddha explain to her that he dreamed of a future with her, not out of kindness, but out of love?

 Comments